Scam Calls - pnmprod

 Spoofing is a tactic that includes adding a false PNM caller ID name on their phone number to get customers to answer or they leave false call-back phone numbers.
 Then when customers return the call, they hear similar on-hold messages as PNM, often with a low sound quality, duping customers into thinking it is legitimate.

-The common element in all the phone scams is the demand to only make payments with prepaid gift cards.
-This is a scam.
+The common element in all the scams is the demand to make payments with prepaid gift cards.

 Spotting a scammer

 Scammers are smart and are getting more and more savvy everyday to try and convince people they are legitimate.